ancient-world-citation-analysis/CDLI2LoD/data/side-notes.md

 The language reference csv file is taken from the LOD Tablet Dictionary's language reference page ([link to google sheet](https://docs.google.com/spreadsheets/d/1E8myV7OwsUFkMNdmaL06jlJPFslhAmfOuIHRaA4syyg/edit#gid=415521005)).

-The last download is made at _April 12th, 2023_.
+The last download is made on _April 12th, 2023_.

 When referencing, we ignored the rows without a QID (i.e., FG_item).
 We also did not use the `Sequence` column.